Charity ScottProfessor of Law Emerita Center for Law, Health & Society

-Professor Scott has given presentations on health law topics to international, national, and regional legal and medical audiences, including the American Bar Association, American Health Lawyers Association, American Medical Association, Federal Judicial Center, Centers for Disease Control and Prevention, American Society of Law, Medicine & Ethics, State Bar of Georgia, Georgia Academy of Healthcare Attorneys, and the Health Care Ethics Consortium of Georgia.
-She has published on a variety of health law issues, including conflict resolution in health care, antitrust and the health care field, medical ethics and the law, medical privacy, and health policy.
+Scott has presented on health law topics to international, national, and regional audiences, including legal and health professional audiences such as the American Bar Association, American Health Lawyers Association, American Medical Association, Association of American Law Schools, Federal Judicial Center, Centers for Disease Control and Prevention, American Society of Law, Medicine & Ethics, State Bar of Georgia, Georgia Academy of Healthcare Attorneys, and the Health Care Ethics Consortium of Georgia.
+She has published works on a variety of health law issues, including conflict resolution in health care, antitrust and the health care field, bioethics and the law, medical privacy, and health policy.

-Professor Scott has long been active in professional organizations.
-She has served in various leadership capacities with the Health Law Section of the American Bar Association, including as a member of its Governing Council.
-She currently serves as the Chair of its newly established Task Force on ADR and Conflict Management in Health Care.
-She has also served as Chair of the Health Law Section of the State Bar of Georgia, and for many years was the Editor of its publication on federal and state health law developments.
+Scott is active in professional organizations including the Health Law Section of the American Bar Association, and has served as a member of its governing council.
+She initiated and was the first chair of its Task Force on ADR and Conflict Management in Health Care.
+She has chaired the Health Law Section of the State Bar of Georgia and for many years was the editor of its publication on federal and state health law developments.

-Professor Scott was a founding leader in the educational and community outreach project known as the Health Law Partnership (HeLP) in metropolitan Atlanta.
+Scott was a founding leader in the educational and community outreach project known as the Health Law Partnership (HeLP) in metropolitan Atlanta.
 Established in 2004, HeLP is an innovative, interdisciplinary community collaboration among Georgia State Law’s Center for Law, Health & Society, the Atlanta Legal Aid Society, and Children’s Healthcare of Atlanta.
 HeLP’s mission is to improve the health of low-income children and their families through on-site legal services clinics at Children’s hospitals and to foster interdisciplinary practice and education between the legal and health-related professions.
 By combining the health care expertise of hospital professionals with the legal expertise of attorneys, HeLP is a medical-legal partnership that provides a coordinated and integrated set of services to address the multiple determinants of low-income children’s health.
-Professor Scott was also the founding Director of the HeLP Legal Services Clinic for law and health-related graduate students at the College of Law, serving in that capacity for five years (2005-2010).
+Scott also was the founding director of the HeLP Legal Services Clinic for law and health-related graduate students, serving in that capacity for five years (2005-2010).